GameAutomators/eBook-Source/Examples/3d_bowling.md

 ### Requirements

 - Computer with MATLAB, ADB Tool and required drivers set up.
-- An Android Device with the ‘Tic Tac Toe’ game installed on it.
+- An Android Device with the '3D bowling' game installed on it.
 (Turn on the Developer options for better visualization)
 - USB data transfer cable

 ### Block Diagram